xtream1101/devscript/README.md

 ## 📦 Features

-- Supports SSO logins
-- Advanced search capabilities
-- Tagging system
-- Syntax highlighting
-- Sharing and exploring snippets that are public
-- Favorite snippets
-- Fork a public snippet to make it your own
+- **SSO Support** - Nine (9) different providers, including a generic option, are supported.
+    - _Email/Password registration is also available._
-- Run your own snippet on the command line (TODO: link to docs on how to set this up)
+- **CLI Integration** - Run your own snippet on the command line (TODO: link to docs on how to set this up)
+- **Advanced search** - Search by title, description, tags, or code content.
+- **Tags** - Organize your snippets with tags
+- **Discover Snippets** - Explore public snippets shared by other users.
+- **Forking** - Fork a snippet to make it your own.
+- **Favorites** - Save your favorite snippets for easy access.
+- **Syntax highlighting and more** - Code snippets are syntax highlighted for easy reading.
+Markdown is supported for descriptions.

 ---